W W Spooner Charitable Trust

 Governance and Leadership

-The trust operates with 4 trustees (previously 6) who make grant decisions through unanimous agreement.
+The trust operates with trustees who make grant decisions through unanimous agreement.
 No trustees receive remuneration, payments, or benefits from the trust.
 The trust has no employees and operates entirely through voluntary trustee governance.
-Specific trustee names are not publicly available, but the trust maintains registered addresses in both North Yorkshire and Hertfordshire.
+The trust maintains registered addresses in both Hertfordshire and North Yorkshire.

 How to Apply